India's COVID-19 death toll surpasses 200,000 after record case surge

 READ: 'Cannon fodder': Medical students in India feel betrayed

-The US State Department's coordinator for global COVID-19 response, Gayle Smith, warned India's challenge will require a sustained effort: "We all need to understand that we are still at the front end of this.
+The US State Department's coordinator for global COVID-19 response, Gayle Smith, warned that India's challenge called for a sustained effort: "We all need to understand that we are still at the front end of this.
 This hasn't peaked yet."

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments